Stuycs-K/finalproject-09-goihman-ben-choi-andrew-zhu-michelle/README.md

 1. Wordlist attack with logging and various wordlist formats
 2. Mask attacks, which will allow for patterns to crack passwords
 3. ZIP bomb detection, analyzing compression ratios and detect archive structures
 4. Additional features like protecting zip archives and support for other archive formats
+This would be run through the command line, with options in the README.

 ### Instructions: